 AI FILM TECHNOLOGY CREATIVE ADVISOR

-I'm also an initiator of the mission project “Picture from Auschwitz” creating the first globally Certified Virtual Film Location of Auschwitz-Birkenau Memorial.
+On the non-commercial side of my work, I am the initiator of the "Picture from Auschwitz" project — creating the world's first Certified Virtual Film Location of the Auschwitz-Birkenau Memorial.

 full bio